 Methods of DNA collection were originally defined as ‘non-invasive’ if “the source of the DNA is left behind by the animal and can be collected without having to catch or disturb the animal” 5,6, for example when genetic material was left behind in traces or scats (i.e. sensu environmental DNA (eDNA)), implicitly avoiding any impact on animal welfare.

-However, DNA collection is not restricted to that of eDNA, and the term non-invasive has often been subsequently misapplied in the literature 7.
-In practice, so-called ‘non-invasive’ methods have often encompassed DNA collection techniques that preserve the physical integrity of an organism but have an unmeasured, and potentially significant, impact on the fitness, behaviour or welfare of the subject being studied.
-For example, the following DNA collection methods were all defined as ‘non-invasive’ by the respective authors: gentle pressure applied to the thorax and abdomen of carabid beetles (Poecilus cupreus) to trigger regurgitation 8; flushing of sage-grouses (Centrocercus urophasianus) from their roost sites to collect fresh faecal pellets 9; and trapping, handling and cloacal swabbing of lizards (Phrynosoma cornutum) 10.
-Misleading use of terminology in biology and ecology is a longstanding concern 11–13.
-As with many other terms in biology ) the phrase "non-invasive DNA sampling" has been used in many different and inconsistent ways by various authors.
-This is problematic for assessing impact on animals, identifying opportunities for refinement, and for ensuring validity and quality of the data collected.
-To demonstrate the extent of the issue, we conducted a systematic review of the recent literature (2013-2018) and evaluated how well papers using the term “non-invasive DNA sampling” complied with the original definition by Taberlet et al. 6.
+These non-invasive DNA sampling procedures have been applied to study a wide range of animal taxa and answer various questions such as species identification, sexing, population genetics, description of the diet etc. To draw a comprehensive picture of the current use of these methods, we conducted a systematic review of the recent literature (2013-2018) and discuss what non-invasive DNA sampling is used for as well as issues relating to the misuse of the term.

 METHOD

-We conducted a keyword-based search on the Web Of Science core collection using the keywords DNA and non-invasive or DNA and noninvasive (as both spellings were originally proposed and are in common use 5,6.
+We conducted a keyword-based search on the Web Of Science core collection using the keywords DNA and non-invasive or DNA and noninvasive, as both spellings were originally proposed and are in common use 5,6.
 We restricted our search to articles published in relevant disciplines and between 2013 and 2018.
 The search command used was the following:

-(TS=((dna AND non-invasive) OR (dna AND noninvasive)) AND SU=(ecology OR zoology OR ornithology OR ecology OR environmental sciences OR entomology OR fisheries OR behavioural science OR Biodiversity & Conservation) AND PY=(2013 OR 2015 OR 2017 OR 2014 OR 2016 OR 2018))
+(TS=((dna AND non-invasive) OR (dna AND noninvasive)) AND SU=(ecology OR zoology OR ornithology OR environmental sciences OR entomology OR fisheries OR behavioural science OR Biodiversity & Conservation) AND PY=(2013 OR 2015 OR 2017 OR 2014 OR 2016 OR 2018))

 Results were then refined to experimental papers written in English.
 On the 9th of July 2018, this search yielded 377 articles.
-We screened these articles retaining those in which animal DNA samples were actually collected, leading to 355 articles, and removed articles with insufficient methodological information.
-A total of 346 papers were retained in our final dataset (see list in supplementary file 1).
+We screened these articles retaining those in which animal DNA samples were actually collected, leading to 349 articles, and removed articles with insufficient methodological information to conclude on the specific questions investigated.
+A total of 342 papers were retained in our final dataset (see list in Supplementary Table 1).
 Although this dataset may not be exhaustive; it is taken to be representative of the current literature on non-invasive DNA sampling.

 During the same time period and in the same fields as above, we estimated the total number of articles focusing on invertebrates versus vertebrates using the following commands: